 But, simply postponing studying or sitting for the exam until busy season is over is out of the question.
 You want to become a CPA as soon as possible, and you’re willing to work as hard as you need to accomplish your goal.
 But how can you find the time to study when you’re working so much?
 How does anyone get it done?

 The truth is, most CPA Exam candidates are working professionals.
 You CAN do it.
 You just have to do a complete and honest audit of your time.
 Here’s how.

 Without your health, all other priorities become meaningless.
-Maintaining your health requires you to eat, drink, sleep and exercise.
+Maintaining your health requires that you to eat, drink, sleep, and get moving.

 During busy season, your job will require most of your waking time.
 Luckily, some of your health requirements can often be accomplished during work hours.
 Except for sleep.
 Sleeping on the job is considered bad form.

 These people are the ones who love you even if they rarely see you.
 Don’t neglect them too much.
 They won’t require a lot of time or effort if they support your goal of becoming a CPA.
 Every day, give them a smile, a wave, perhaps dinner, and a few minutes of light conversation.
 In return, they’ll prove to be invaluable when it comes to delegating tasks you decide are low priority.

 You know what this means.
 It means concentration, determination, and discipline.
 It’s also going to be one of the last things you’ll want to do after taking care of priorities 1 through 3.
 But, remember: If you’re using your time effectively, you’ll be able to accomplish two or more priorities at the same time.